Where to Stay in London?

 Pros of staying in the West End:

-- The West End is located right in the heart of London with most of the main attractions within walking distance.
+- It’s located right in the heart of London with most of the main attractions within walking distance.

 - There are several conveniently located Tube stations with great connections to the rest of the city.